libgdx/libgdx.github.io/_pages/dev/setup_NEW.md

 If you aren't interested in any extensions, etc. you can skip the next few subsections.

 ## Non-Java JVM Languages
-- For dependencies, you don't need LibGDX checked (the tool is ready to download LibGDX and set it as a dependency in all cases).
+- For dependencies, you don't need libGDX checked (the tool is ready to download libGDX and set it as a dependency in all cases).
 - There are options to add language support for **non-Java JVM languages**; of these, Kotlin is the best-supported.
   - The HTML target won't work with non-Java languages, and others targets may be questionable.
   - Kotlin should work well on Android, Desktop (LWJGL2) and LWJGL3, and will probably work well on iOS.